jniediek/RIFF_publication/Readme.md

 |`misc` |  to label rat bodyparts and train the direction tagger model |

 ## Instructions
-This code was tested on MATLAB 2019b.
 Note that some parts of the code require the *Curve Fitting Toolbox*, *Parallel Computing Toolbox* and/or the *Statistics and Machine Learning Toolbox* of MATLAB.

-### The control code of the RIFF (`acquisition`)
+### Folder `acquisition`: The control code of the RIFF
 This code operates the RIFF.
 There are four subfolders

 |Folder  |Purpose|